bonfa/algo-master/algo-master/summary/detail/Strings.md

 * Longest Common Prefix (NOT_SOLVED -> could not implement binary search properly in the amount of time)
 * Guess the word (NOT_SOLVED -> did not remember the proper strategy)

+## Attempt 5
+* Longest Common Prefix (NOT_SOLVED -> could not implement binary search properly in the amount of time)
+* Guess the word

 # Revision List
 ## After Attempt 1